tinyzqh/circuit-sat/README.md

 # Circuit Representation Learning and Its Applications to VLSI Testing
 This repo contains the initial codes and docs for circuit representation learning.

-So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then using circuit synthesis tools (*e.g.*, abc) to simplify AIG into the optimized AIG.
+So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then use circuit synthesis tools (*e.g.*, abc) to simplify AIG into the optimized AIG.
 Then our graph neural networks are constructed based on extracted AIG structure.
 In this way, we have two kinds of nodes: AND node and NOT (negative) node.
 Attention mechanism and heterogeneous graph embedding may be considered further.

 For the first phase, let's just try whether building an AIG graph and considering in the circuit structure will help solving SAT or not!

-After doing survey on the deep learning on EDA, I might just focus on proposing a better GNN for SAT solving.
+**IMPORTANT:** After doing some survey on the deep learning on EDA, I might just focus on proposing a better GNN for SAT solving.
 At least the idea of applying GNN to EDA/VLSI testing has been used.

 ## CNF->AIG->Optimzed AIG
 ### Libraries